 Alice Medrich: a dry and sandy cookie absolutely packed with peanut butter and studded with chunks of peanuts

-With one of the highest ratios of peanut butter to flour at 94%, Alice’s cookie pairs 2.5 cups of chunky peanut butter against all of your usual contenders.
+With one of the highest ratios of peanut butter to flour at 194%, Alice’s cookie pairs 2.5 cups of chunky peanut butter with all of the typical ingredients.
 Her recipe is very similar to Sally’s Baking Addiction, though it adds a touch more flour, sugar, and an extra half cup of peanut butter.
-This results in a very rich and peanut buttery, but also dry cookie.
+This results in a very rich and peanut buttery but also dry cookie.
 Although I liked the flavor, I wished for a slightly chewier center (the texture was rather monotonous) and a slightly moister texture overall.

 Many tasters liked the peanut chunks in this cookie as well as the crunchy edges and shortbready texture.
 However, the most common critiques were around the texture being too dry, sandy or a little chalky, and too mild a flavor.
 Some didn’t like the chunks of peanut (you could easily remedy this by using smooth peanut butter instead).
 Although I did like the flavor of this cookie, I will probably use others as my go-to for a more multi-textured cookie.